rust-lang/rust/src/doc/book/getting-started.md

 [stackoverflow]: http://stackoverflow.com/questions/tagged/rust

 This installer also installs a copy of the documentation locally, so we can read it offline.
-On UNIX systems, `/usr/local/share/doc/rust` is the location.
-On Windows, it's in a `share/doc` directory, inside the directory to which Rust was installed.
+It's only a `rustup doc` away!

 # Hello, world!